Parallel Weighted Random Sampling: Alias Table Construction (Problem )

 To split the input into $p$ independent subproblems of near-equal size, we perform the above two-way-split for the values $n'_k=\ceil{nk/p}$ for $k\in 1..p-1$.
 PE $k$ is then responsible for filling a set of buckets corresponding to sets of light and heavy items, each represented by a range of indices into $\ell$ and $h$.
 A piece of a further heavy item may be used to make the calculation work out.
-Note that a subproblem might contain an empty set of light or heavy items and that a single heavy item $j$ may be assigned partially to multiple subproblems, but only the last PE using a heavy item will fill its bucket.
+Note that a subproblem might have an empty set of light or heavy items and that a single heavy item may be assigned partially to multiple subproblems, but only the last PE using it will fill its bucket.

 Algorithm~\ref{alg:psa} gives detailed pseudocode.
-It uses function split to compute $p-1$ different splits in parallel.
-The result triple $(i,j,s)$ of split specifies that buckets $\ell[1]\cdots\ell[i]$ as well as $h[1]\cdots h[j]$ shall be filled using the left subproblem.
-Moreover, total weight $s$ of item $h[j+1]$ is \emph{not used} on the left side, \ie spilled over to the right side.
+It uses function \emph{split} to compute $p-1$ different splits in parallel.
+The result triple $(i,j,s)$ of \emph{split} specifies that buckets $\ell[1]\cdots\ell[i]$ and $h[1]\cdots h[j]$ shall be filled using the left subproblem and a part of weight $s$ from item $h[j+1]$ is \emph{not used} on the left side, \ie spilled over to the right side.

-This splitting information is then used to make $p$ parallel calls to procedure pack -- giving each PE the task to fill up to $\ceil{n/p}$ buckets.
-Pack has input parameters specifying ranges of heavy and light items it should use.
-The parameter spill determines how much weight of item $h[\jmin-1]$ can be used for that.
-Pack works similar to the sweeping algorithm from Algorithm~\ref{alg:simpleSweep}.
-If the residual weight of item $h[\jmin-1]$ drops below $W/n$, this item is actually also packed in this call.
+This splitting information is then used to make $p$ parallel calls to procedure \emph{pack} -- giving each PE the task to fill at most $\ceil{n/p}$ buckets. \emph{Pack} has input parameters specifying ranges of heavy and light items it should use.
+The parameter \emph{spill} determines how much weight of item $h[\jmin-1]$ can be used for that. \emph{Pack} works similar to the sweeping algorithm from Algorithm~\ref{alg:simpleSweep}.
+If the residual weight of item $h[\jmin-1]$ drops below $W/n$, this item is also packed in this call.
 The body of the main loop is dominated by one if-then-else case distinction.
 When the residual weight of the current heavy item falls below $W/n$, its bucket is filled using the next heavy item.
-Otherwise, its weight is used to fill the current light item.
+Otherwise, some of its weight is used to fill the current light item.

-\begin{theorem} We can construct an alias table with work $\Th{n}$ and span $\Thsmall{\log n}$ on a CREW PRAM. \end{theorem} \begin{proof} The algorithm requires linear work and logarithmic span for identifying light and heavy items and for computing prefix sums \cite{Ble89} over them.
+\begin{theorem} We can construct alias tables with work $\Th{n}$ and span $\Thsmall{\log n}$ on CREW PRAMs. \end{theorem} \begin{proof} The algorithm requires linear work and logarithmic span for identifying light and heavy items and for computing prefix sums \cite{Ble89} over them.
 Splitting works in logarithmic time.
 Then each PE needs time $\Oh{n/p}$ to fill the buckets assigned to its subproblem. \end{proof}